-The Office of Sponsored Programs reviews proposals for completeness of the Transmittal Sheet and compliance with agency regulations and coordinates budget review and approval with the Department of Administration and Finance (see Section III,F for a description of the budget review process).
-Upon approval of the proposal, officials of the Office of Sponsored Programs and the Department of Administration and Finance affix the appropriate documents as required by the University and by the potential sponsor.
+The Office of Sponsored Programs reviews proposals for completeness of the grants & Proposals Routing form and compliance with agency regulations and coordinates budget review and approval with the Business Office (see Section III,F for a description of the budget review process).
+Upon approval of the proposal, officials of the Office of Sponsored

+Programs and the Business Office affix the appropriate documents as required by the University and by the potential sponsor.